Rescuing and Rehabilitating Koalas

 A sick, injured or orphan koala

 Sick koalas can have red, swollen, pussy or crusty eyes, fur loss anywhere on their body, brown, stained rumps, an unpleasant smell, and their fur is often dry brown or matted.
-They often have discharges from their mouths, ears, eyes or cloacas.
+They may also have discharges from their mouths, ears, eyes or cloacas.

 Koalas smaller than a soccer ball when curled up may be orphans, and need to be assessed by an experienced koala rehabilitator.
 Similarly, pouch or back young koala orphans, where the mother has been killed by a dog or car, need to be placed with an experienced koala rehabilitator immediately.